bmlt-enabled/yap/README.md

 When configuring the TwiML app instead of pointing to `index.php` point to `input-method.php?Digits=2`.

+## Including province prior to lookup

+It may be that your yap instance needs to search multiple states.
+By default yap will be biased towards the local number state (unless it's tollfree).
+To enable province lookup set the `$province_lookup`, variable to `true` in the `config.php` file.

+## Tollfree bias

+Tollfree is independent of any state/province bias.
+To enable a specific bias, add `$toll_free_province_bias` to your `config.php`, and set to the two letter state bias.
+Example `$toll_free_province_bias = "TX"`, will bias to Texas.

 ## Using hidden service bodies

 It is possible to create a service body with an unpublished group in order create additional routing for service bodies that may not exist in a given root server.